cypherpunk-academy/2064/en/060_2023_Crisis meeting.md

 Heinz: "And we are taking an even closer look at their school class.
 We take the next hop into the intensive surveillance: their friends and relatives, as well as the family.
-In the hacker environment we cannot do more than now.
+In the hacker environment, we cannot do more than now.
 That's where we're at."

 Man: "And I'm going to increase the pressure on our darknet hacker a little bit more."